BURLATS (Tarn)

 La Dépêche du Midi - 18 september 2009.

-"With the European Heritage Days, the Pavillon d'Adélaïde, the gem of civilian medieval architecture will be open to the public on Saturday and Sunday to show an exhibition organised by the Parc naturel régional du Haut-Languedoc.
+The Pavillon d'Adélaïde, a treasure from the civilian Romanesque architecture, will be open to the public on Saturday and Sunday for an exhibition organised by the Haut Languedoc Regional Natural Park.

-«On the move» is the theme that the two artists have developed.
-Victoria Milroy grew up on the Isle of Arran in Scotland where her love for natural landscapes has turned into a passion for art expression.
-After travelling, living and studying in Paris, New York, Sydney or Mexico, this world traveller has at last settled in Saint-Jean de Paracol on the eastern side of the Pyreneas.
-Her work focuses on movement, the relation between body and space, music, dancing and the artist's gesture.
+Victoria Milroy lived on the Arran Island in Scotland where her love for nature developed into a desire for artistic expression.
+After travelling, living and studying in Paris, New York, Sydney or even Mexico, this world traveller eventually settled in Saint-Jean de Paracol in the Eastern side Pyreneas in the Aude.
+Her work focuses on movement, on the relation between the body and space, music, dancing and the artist's gesture.